Shivanaik11/PARKEASE/README.md

 ### 1. Clone or Fork the Repository 🍴⬇️

+### 2. Navigate to the Specific Folders and Follow the Instructions Below:

 **In the PYTHON Folder:**
 1. **Install Required Libraries:** Make sure all necessary libraries are installed.
 2. **Configure Tesseract OCR:**